 Of all the language schools I’ve worked for over the last 18 years, only one has gone on to help organise a military coup.
-The school in question (in North London) was part of a global network belonging to Fetullah Gülen, the Muslim sect leader accused of orchestrating the anti-Erdogan coup attempt in in Turkey July 2016.
+So far.
+The school in question (in North London) was part of a global network belonging to Fetullah Gülen, the Muslim sect leader accused of orchestrating the anti-Erdogan coup attempt in Turkey in July 2016.

 Nevertheless, rumours aside, the people I worked for all seemed very nice.
 They were good-natured and courteous and they plied me between classes with strong tea, sujuk, olives and overflowing fruits platters.
 The students (mostly men in their 40s) were also polite, attentive and motivated.
 They were also respectful of my role as a teacher, almost excessively so.
 They taught me a slightly mad Turkish proverb: ‘if you a teach me one thing, I will be your slave forever’.